wordofwarning/wordofwarning.org/current/2016-spring/gambini/index.md

 *Presented by* Word of Warning

 ####In Brief
-Forget everything you know about magic and magicians.<br>Now remember it all again.<br>Join us for the first of our *Informal* evenings of sneak peeks and exclusive glimpses — the mysteriously dextrous Gambini and guest trick from Top Joe.
+Forget everything you know about magic and magicians.<br>Now remember it all again.

+Join us for the first of our *Informal* evenings of sneak peeks and exclusive glimpses — the mysteriously dextrous Gambini and guest trick from Top Joe.

 ####Venue + Booking Details
 Date: Friday 4 March 2016, 7.30pm
 <a href="http://www.z-arts.org/about-us/getting-here" target="_blank">Venue: STUN Studio at Z-arts</a>, 335 Stretford Road, Manchester, M15 5ZA
-Entry by donation, no booking required | *Please note there is a limited capacity in the STUN Studio + entry will be on a first come, first served basis.*
+Entry by donation, no booking required. *Please note there is a limited capacity in the STUN Studio + entry will be on a first come, first served basis.*
 Venue (Z-arts) Tel: 0161 232 6089

 ####Access Information
 Age advisory: 14?+ With an interval, the evening will last approximately 1 hour + ?? minutes.
 For specific age and access information please email <mailto:info@habarts.org> or call 0161 232 6086.

 ####More
-A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.
-In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced within a theatrical situation.
+A performance of and about sleight-of-hand magic: its invisible mechanics, its clichés, and what it tells us about live theatre and make-believe.<br>In a conversational yet crafted approach, Gambini presents astonishing close-up magic that invites us to question how enchantment and wonder are produced within a theatrical situation.

-Possibly the first of its kind, *This is not a magic show* is part performance-lecture, part deconstructed showbiz, and part magic trick(s) that leave you, like, omg.
+Possibly the first of its kind, *This is not a magic show* is part performance-lecture, part deconstructed showbiz, and part magic trick that leaves you, like, omg.

 A guest trick from Top Joe precedes Vincent Gambini's *This is not a magic show*.

 ####Who is Vincent Gambini?
-London-based, over the last 10 years his performances have taken him across Europe, the US, and South America.
-His speciality is sleight-of-hand with cards and coins, performed at very close quarters.
-He combines magic with elements of theatre, performance art and spoken word, all to create new forms of deception.
+London-based, over the last 10 years his performances have taken him across Europe, the U.S. + South America.
+Specialising in sleight-of-hand with cards and coins, performed at very close quarters, he combines magic with elements of theatre, performance art and spoken word, all to create new forms of deception.

 As a teen he won 1st prize at the Italian Close-up Magic competition, and 2nd prize at the International competition in London.
 In 2001 he gained entry to the Magic Circle by writing a thesis called 'Deconstucting Magic' which, as a title, does a good job at describing what he does now.

-####What people have said about *This is not a magic show*
+####What people have said about *This is not a magic show* (Edinburgh 2015)
->4\* *…quote…*<br><a href="http://URL" target="_blank">The Guardian (Edinburgh 2015)</a>
+>★★★★<br><a href="http://URL" target="_blank">The Guardian</a>
->4\* *…quote…*<br><a href="http://URL" target="_blank">Time Out (Edinburgh 2015)</a>
+>★★★★<br><a href="http://URL" target="_blank">Time Out</a>
->4\* *…quote…*<br><a href="http://URL" target="_blank">Fest Mag (Edinburgh 2015)</a>
+>★★★★<br><a href="http://URL" target="_blank">Fest Mag</a>
->4\* *…quote…*<br><a href="http://URL" target="_blank">The Stage (Edinburgh 2015)</a>
+>★★★★<br><a href="http://URL" target="_blank">The Stage</a>

 ####Who is Top Joe?
 CJ/TJ BIOG